PR2: A Physics- and Photo-realistic Humanoid Testbed with Pilot Study in Competition: System Architecture

-The text in blue indicates the type of data expected and the possible values that can be assigned to a specific field.
-Specifically, users can choose to actuate each robot joint by position, velocity, or effort (\ie torque) based on the provided joint values array.
+An example action command is shown in \cref{fig:code}(a) where $N$ and $M$ are the number of arm and leg joints.
+The text in the comment indicates the type of data expected and the possible values that can be assigned to a specific field.
+Specifically, users can choose to actuate each robot joint by position, velocity, or effort (\pmb{i.e.}torque) based on the provided joint values array.
 Users can also empirically adjust the corresponding stiffness and damping for each joint, which influences the actual joint efforts applied in position- or velocity-controlled modes.
 For manipulation tasks, symbolic \texttt{pick} and \texttt{release} actions are designed.
 The \texttt{pick} action, triggered by specifying either the left or right hand, attaches the target object to the robot's end-effector if the distance between them is within a certain range.
 The object detaches from the robot when it receives a \texttt{True} signal for \texttt{release}.

-Once an action is executed by the robot, an observation would be generated and returned to the user.
-An example of the observation space is provided below, where $H$ and $W$ are the height and width of camera images.